atelanuj/DevOps_notes/README.md

   - Pod cannot exceed the CPU limit but can exceed the Memory Limit in that case K8s will try to Terminate or kill the Pod when it finds that the pod is using more resources than allowed `OOM` (out of memory (OOM) error) `OOMKilled` means the pod has been killed by Out of Memory.
   - if you donot specify the Request the Limit will be `Request = Limit`

-## Use Cases:
+## Use Cases

 1. **No Request and No Limit**

 - This scenario is suitable for non-critical applications or experiments where resource requirements are flexible, and the pod can utilize whatever resources are available on the node without any constraints.
 However, it can lead to potential resource contention issues if other pods on the node require resources.

 2. **No Request and Limit**

 - This scenario is useful when you want to constrain the resource usage of a pod to prevent it from using excessive resources and impacting other pods on the node.
 However, without a request, Kubernetes scheduler may place the pod on a node without considering its resource needs, potentially leading to inefficient resource allocation.

 3. **Request and Limit**

 - This is the most common and recommended configuration.
 By specifying both requests and limits, Kubernetes can ensure that the pod gets scheduled on a node with sufficient resources and enforce resource constraints to maintain stability and fairness within the cluster.

 4. **Request and No Limits**

 - This scenario is suitable when you want to ensure that the pod gets scheduled on a node with sufficient resources based on its requirements, but you're not concerned about limiting its resource usage.
 It allows the pod to scale up its resource consumption based on demand without strict constraints, which can be useful for certain workloads with variable resource requirements.

 ---

 ```
 ---
 apiVersion: v1